anthony-meza/mom6_diagnostics_gui/README.md

 # MOM6 Diagnostics Manager

+A tool for creating MOM6 `diag_table` using an interactive Jupyter interface

 <img width="949" height="629" alt="Screenshot 2025-10-18 at 3 26 10 PM" src="https://github.com/user-attachments/assets/96728a78-32e8-46d7-bbe2-3fb968e4c748" />

-A tool for creating MOM6 `diag_table` files.
-Provides an interactive Jupyter interface, Python API, and command-line tool.

 ## Overview

-Creating `diag_table` files for MOM6 by hand is tedious.
-This tool parses the `available_diags` output from MOM6 and lets you select diagnostics interactively or programmatically.
+Creating `diag_table` files for MOM6 by hand can be tedious.
+This tool parses the `available_diags` output from MOM6 and lets you select diagnostics interactively.

 ## Installation